AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Attribute Scores.md

 ### Attribute Increase

-When you reach 2nd [[Progression and Levels|level]], and again at: 4th, 6th, 8th and 10th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.
+When you reach 2nd [[Progression and Levels|level]], and again at: 4th, 6th, 8th and 10th level, you either increase one attribute score of your choice by 2, or two different attributes by 1.
+At 2nd and 4th level, you may only increase attributes this way up to 18.
+From 6th level onward, you may increase attributes this way up to 20.